marko-js/vite/README.md

 ### options.babelConfig

 You can manually override Marko's Babel configuration by passing a `babelConfig` object to the `@marko/vite` plugin.
-By default Babel's regular [config file resolution](https://babeljs.io/docs/en/config-files) will be used.
+If no babel configuration is specified, babel related config files will not be considered.

 ```javascript
 marko({